Settlement process – Israel

 Buy-Ins: On-exchange transactions in equities and debt securities

-On-exchange transactions (including custodian on-exchange transactions) in equities that fail to settle on the designated settlement date (that is, during the overnight settlement cycle) due to insufficient securities in the TASE member’s securities account at the TASE-CH will be processed and covered by the TASE-CH acting as central counterparty (CCP).
+On-exchange transactions in equities that fail to settle on the designated settlement date (that is, during the overnight settlement cycle) due to insufficient securities in the TASE member’s securities account at the TASE-CH will be processed and covered by the TASE-CH acting as central counterparty (CCP).

 At the end of the designated settlement date, the TASE-CH debits the defaulting TASE member’s General Clearing Member (GCM) cash account with the BoI for an amount that corresponds to the “missing quantity of securities” multiplied by the “opening price of the security” that is the subject of the transaction, plus a safety margin as defined in the TASE-CH by-laws.
 This amount is then credited to a transition account at the TASE-CH.